Dual Credit and Dual Enrollment

 Dual Credit coursework as defined by 6 CSR 10-2.195 means college level courses taught by high school instructors to high school students who are simultaneously earning both high school and college credit for these courses.
 Courses may also be administered online, or as hybrid courses.

-A Dual Enrollment Program allows a high school student to enroll in coursework at an institution of higher education while simultaneously enrolled in high school coursework.
-Courses may take place on the college/university campus, through an online format or on a high school campus.
-In most cases, credit is granted for the post-secondary coursework only.
-The credits earned at the institution of higher education may or may not be counted toward the student’s high school diploma.
+Dual Enrollment coursework as defined by 6 CSR 10-2.195 means college level courses taught by posecondary faculty to high school students who are earning college credit, and may be earning high school credit, for these courses.
+Courses may take place on the college/university campus, through an online format, or on a high school campus.
+The dual enrollment credits earned at the institution of higher education may or may not be counted toward the student’s high school diploma.

 For more information about Dual Credit in Missouri:

 *Institutions are currently submitting data for the upcoming school year; link will be updated by June 30, 2022

 Department of Elementary and Secondary Education

 The Higher Learning Commission defines dual credit courses as those that are taught to high school students for which students receive both high school credit and college credit.